-In application to a skilled activity, anything from playing an instrument to yoga postures, dance moves, to a golf swing, the teacher will observe and guide you in ways to make what you are doing easier and more natural.
+In application to a skilled activity, anything from playing an instrument to yoga poses, dance moves, to a golf swing, the teacher will observe and guide you in ways to make what you are doing feel easier and more natural.

 Rather than learning a set of exercises, students learn to become more aware of how they do whatever they do during their day.

 Online learning can include most of the activities that in-person lessons do, only without the teacher’s physical presence and hands-on guidance.